rtmigo/lambdarado_py/README.md

-Universal entry point for Docker images containing a Flask application for the AWS Lambda serverless platform.
+Universal entry point for Docker images containing Flask apps for the AWS Lambda serverless platform.

 ---